History of the Trust

 Plans to establish a Church of England school-led Multi Academy Trust (MAT) in the Brighton area were first proposed in 2013.
 Although a MAT was not set up at this time, it did lead to greater collaborative working between schools.

 In July 2016 the Diocese of Chichester Education Trust (DoCET) agreed that the MAT should be set up.
 This was partly to accommodate St Nicolas and St Mary’s CE Primary School’s proposal for a new Free School, St Clement CE Primary Academy.
 The bid to open a new school, to meet the growing demand for pupil places in Shoreham, was given the go ahead by the DfE in March 2017.
-This project is currently on hold as there is uncertainty around future demand for pupil places.
+Unfortunately this project ended 5 years later when pupil numbers unexpectedly dropped in the area.

 In February 2017 the Diocesan Board of Education (DBE) agreed that the new Trust would be called the ‘Bishop Otter Academy Trust’ (BOAT).
 It was Bishop Otter, a great pioneer in education, who set up the DBE in 1839.